YonicDev/yonic-corner/README.md

 * `INVIDIOUS_DEFAULT_INSTANCE`: URL to an Invidious instance to be used by default.
 * `USE_CONTENT_COLLECTION_CACHE`: Whether to use the Astro experimental feature of content collection cache.
 By default it's set to false.
+* `USE_SITE_COMPRESSION`: Whether to generate a compressed version of the site (gzip and brotli).
+By default it won't compress the site.

 ## Content